Goaway-1/Goaway-1/README.md

   ![Hits](https://img.shields.io/github/followers/Goaway-1?label=Follow)

 ## 👋I'm a One Man Developer!
-  ### I'm currently studying computer science at a university in Korea and personally interested in a video game development, so I'm learning about Unity & Unreal Engine!
+  ### I'm currently studying computer science at a university in Korea and personally interested in a video game development, so I'm learning about Unreal Engine!

   ## __Projects__
   |Type|Tool|Date|Contents|Links|